All Episodes

 Eggs and toast.

-You don't need eggs and toast, you're a fucking communist.
+You don't eat eggs and toast.

 I'm sorry.

-I can't, I can't fucking eggs and toast.
+I can't fucking eggs and toast.

 I know that's a British thing, but like we beat their ass in 1776.

-So we are the right, we earn the right every fucking day, eggs over easy and toast.
+Every fucking day, eggs over easy and toast.

-Like they're still on lockdown.
+Like, they're still on lockdown.

-Like are they really?
+Like, are they really?

 I didn't even know that.